sol1/sol1-monitoring-plugins-lib/README.md

-# Monitoring Plugins
+# Sol1 Monitoring Plugins Library
-Monitoring Plugins are tools to assist in the creation of monitoring checks for Icinga2 and Nagios.
+Sol1 Monitoring Plugins Library are tools to assist in the creation of monitoring checks for Icinga2 and Nagios.

 ## MonitoringPlugin
 ```python
 from sol1_monitoring_plugins_lib import MonitoringPlugin
 ```
-This class manages the state, output message and performance data of your check as well as returning this data and exiting the script.
+The MonitoringPlugin class manages the state, output message and performance data of your check as well as returning this data and exiting the script.

 It has been designed so you can add multiple tests and the class will intelligently manage the state and output for you.